npagrawal/Book-Recommendation-Engine/README.md

 In the end, the book recommendation engine gives you some pretty good suggestions for the books you put in.
 But there are still a few kinks to work out:

-- Sometimes the recommendation engine gives you the whole series as a suggestion or a re-issue, this seems a bit obvious.
-We can clean up the dataset further to remove box sets or re-issues.
 - Despite the size of the dataset (29k at the end of cleaning), there are still a lot of books that this system doesn't have.
 We can update it with more recent book releases, especially modern classics and bestsellers.
 - It'd be nice to know what genres the recommendations are falling into to give the user more to explore.
 We can add to the for loop to allow for this.
-And finally, wouldn't it be nice to have an app or pretty front-end to make all of this more accessible for users?
-That's coming right up!

 ## Repository Structure